Immortalv5/Attendance-Using-Face-Recognition/README.md

   ![Unknown](https://github.com/Immortalv5/Face-Recognition/blob/master/IMG/Unknown.png)

 ## Results
-> If the Video display module is turned off, the software gives the list of people it recognized and how accurate it is.
+> If the Video display module is turned off, the software gives the list of people it recognized and how accurate it is in a command line.

   ![Results](https://github.com/Immortalv5/Face-Recognition/blob/master/IMG/Results.png)
 ## Conclusion
 > The Face_Recognition Software can be used for many applications.
-Personally in use it for **Attendence System Based on Face Recognition**, for getting staff attendance.
+I have createed this for **Attendence System Based on Face Recognition**, for getting staff attendance.
 It can also be used as **Security** purpose.